Emadmasroor/emadmasroor.github.io/_classes/E91_S25/index.md

 |   14.1       |   Mon, Apr 28  |                                  |                       |            |
 |   14.2       |   Wed, Apr 30  |                                  |                       |            |

-## Textbook

-This course will follow the classic textbook by Strogatz.
-It is available in two equally acceptable editions:

-- Strogatz, S. H. (2018).
-Nonlinear Dynamics and Chaos: With Applications to Physics, Biology, Chemistry, and Engineering.
-United States: CRC Press.
-- Strogatz, S. (2024).
-Nonlinear Dynamics and Chaos: With Applications to Physics, Biology, Chemistry, and Engineering.
-United Kingdom: CRC Press.

-The Swarthmore textbook store stocks copies of this book; meanwhile, Cornell library holds copies in reserve.
-You can also find electronic copies on the internet.
-However, **you must have a physical copy** of your own for the duration of the semester.

 ## Labs